Breast AugmentationHave you suffered after a botched Breast Augmentation?

-Sadly things may not always go how you hoped they would and should you find yourself in this position then Mercury Legal Online can help.
+Sadly things may not always go how you hoped they would and should you find yourself in this position then Clear Law can help.
 Fill in our call back form and one of our cosmetic surgery solicitors will contact you and help you with a claim for compensation.
 As many botched procedures will need corrective surgery, this compensation will help with the cost of putting it right.

 What happens after the procedure?

 If you have had the operation under a local anaesthetic, you will be able to go home as soon as the nursing staff are happy that you have had something to eat and drink and you are able to walk without difficulty.
 If you have the operation under a general anaesthetic, you will most likely need to stay in hospital overnight.
 Your breasts will be swollen for several weeks following the operation and you will need to wear a support bra once the dressings have been removed.
 You can normally return to work around two weeks after a breast augmentation procedure, however it is advised that you do not undertake any strenuous activity for at least four weeks.
 You will have a scar after breast augmentation surgery however this is normally hidden beneath the crease of the breast.